7h3730B/nix/README.md

 ### Aqua

-Aqua should be a really hardened server, and a pretty cheap VPS in the cloud (Oracle free tier?).
+Aqua should be a really hardened server, and a pretty cheap VPS in the cloud (Oracle free tier 1G server?).
 It only purpose is to have a public facing ssh and connect to my tailscale network.

 This should allow my to connect to all machines in my tailscale network without the machine I'm working from to be connected to it. (ssh tunneling is awesome).

+### Tanya

+Tanya is a public facing (Oracle free tier) server which hosts little websites and APIs

+### Emilia

+Emilia is ARM server which I don't know yet what todo with.

 ### Kazuma

-Kazuma is my public facing contabo vps it should not have any connection to tailscale or my home network it should run things like APIs, Websites, Game Servers, etc...
+Kazuma is my public facing contabo vps it should not have any connection to tailscale or my home network it should run things like Game Servers which need a little bit of power

 ### Beatrice